zachbush96/Prompter/README.md

 This repository includes a small static frontend located in `frontend/`.
 When the API server is running you can open `http://localhost:8000/` in your browser to interact with prompts.
-The interface supports creating new prompts, viewing all stored prompts, voting, commenting and regenerating prompts via the API.
+The interface sports a playful neobrutalist design that makes browsing prompt history and jumping back into previous prompts easy.
+You can create new prompts, view stored prompts, vote, comment and regenerate responses via the API.

 Make sure to set the `OPENAI_API_KEY` environment variable if you plan to use the `regenerate` endpoint.